Leejere/mobile-philly/_posts/2022-12-21-3-when-walk-bike.md

 <div id="alt-plot-13"></div>
 <div id="alt-plot-14"></div>

-# Code example
+# Code excerpt

-Code example of using the simple logistic regression to estimate the likelihood to walk/bike by distance for each trip purpose.
+Code excerpt of using the simple logistic regression to estimate the likelihood to walk/bike by distance for each trip purpose.

 ```python
 def make_likelihood_dashboard(var_name, types, display_name):